miguelgimenezgimenez/image-gallery/README.md

 ListView component, this component also dispatches the functions to load more elements when the user scrolls past a certain position.

+I have rushed to do the project since I am working on many things simultaneously and I didnt have experience server rendering.
+There are a few bugs which I havent had time to fix, hope you dont find them...
 There is a lot more of testing and proptypes validation to be done.

-Thanks and feedback is appreciated if I am not selected.
+Thanks and feedback is appreciated .

 # ARCHITECTURE: